 With all the myriad options in the world of bridal fashion, you might be wondering why Nuorikko is jumping into what is surely already an over-saturated market.
 As CEO, designer, and chief ideator behind a truly unique concept, I'm here to tell you about my why.

-To start, let’s look at “Nuorikko”.
-That’s [noo ree KO] and it’s Finnish for “bride”.
-Why Finnish?
-Our entire concept and aesthetic is inspired by a modern, minimal approach to bridal that puts her and what is most important to her at the center of our brand.
+To start, let's look at "Nuorikko".
+That's [noo ree KO] and it's Finnish for "bride", Korean for “Female”, and Japanese for “Ceremony”.
+Our entire concept and aesthetic is inspired by a modern, minimal approach to customized design that puts our modern girl customer and what is most important to her at the center of our brand.
 It is very obvious that our mix-&-match line is different than a lot of what you will see on the market, and there is definitely a minimalist, European influence in design, but it goes much deeper than that.
 Each garment, our sales platforms, and our manufacturing processes have all been designed specifically to allow our brides access to the individuality in style they desire, as well as the level of service and options that suits them best.
-But I’m getting ahead of myself.
+But I'm getting ahead of myself.
 Let me take you down a portion of my journey to building Nuorikko:

 A Bride's Concerns:

 Look at any bridal magazine, blog, advertisement, or other source of information aimed at today's bride and it is obvious the question that most brands are striving to answer:

 "How will this dress make me feel?"

 This is of course one of the biggest concerns a bride has when shopping for her dress, but it is not necessarily the most important.
 There is another, even more relevant question that is inextricably linked to the bride's desire to embody a certain feeling on her wedding day; one that can make or break a dress purchase.
 This second question poses a logistical issue that goes almost completely unaddressed by the entire wedding gown industry: